5GAA expects 5G-V2X basic car automation in 2024, cooperation in 2026

 Wireless engineers, automakers, and governments have spent years preparing for a future where autonomous cars will communicate with each other and transportation networks — an initiative known as “cellular vehicle to everything,” commonly abbreviated C-V2X.
 Today, the 5G Automotive Association (5GAA) offered a roadmap for mass deployments of automotive communications technologies, and its timeline includes several interesting dates that aren’t as far off as some people might have guessed.

 Based on the current pace of cellular industry standards organization 3GPP’s 5G releases, global 5G deployments, and the state of the automotive communications supply chain, the 5GAA expects three C-V2X stages over the next decade.
 From 2020 through 2023, automakers will rely on 4G LTE-V2X technology to enable basic safety features, such as left turn assistance and emergency electronic brake light features to improve traffic efficiency.
-They’ll augment basic local hazard and traffic information that’s already being shared over cellular networks.
+They will augment basic local hazard and traffic information that’s already being shared over cellular networks.

 Then there will be two 5G stages, identified as “step one” and “step two.”
 Starting in 2024, the 5GAA predicts a “large-scale introduction” of 5G-enabled automated driving technologies that rely on communications between vehicles and infrastructure.
 For example, 5G-V2X will be used to automatically park vehicles in parking garages — a car-to-private infrastructure use case Bosch is already testing in German and U.S. locations — followed by “more complex environments and scenarios” including public roads.
 Tele-operated driving will also be possible.